Topstep Funded Account Rules Are Explained in Detail for Traders

 Maximum Express Funded AccountsUp to 5 active Express Funded Accounts at one timeThe number may vary if you join other Topstep programs.

 Scaling PlanLot size increases with account balancePrevents over-leverage.
 Updated daily at 5 PM CT.
-Micros count as full-size lots.
+Micros are counted toward position limits based on their leveraged equivalent to mini contracts, depending on the platform used.

 News TradingPermitted, but all risk is the trader’s responsibilityNo exceptions or credits for slippage during economic releases.